Pure Country

+The movie's success led to its expansion into the titular film series, including two sequels as well as a stage musical of the film which debuted in 2017.

 Plot

-An audience shouts "Dusty!", a band begins to play amid smoke and lights, and Wyatt "Dusty" Chandler enters the stage to play his hits.
-Dusty feels that his elaborate stage show is overwhelming his music, a suspicion confirmed one night when he purposely omits several bars of a chart-topping hit, "Where the Sidewalk Ends".
-When his fans don't even notice, Dusty cuts the performance short.
-Dusty reminisces about simpler times with his drummer and best friend, Earl.
-Without telling his manager, Lula, he decides to "take a walk", but does not say exactly where he is going or for how long.
+At the beginning of the movie, we see an audience shouting "Dusty!", a band begins to play that is full of smoke and lights, and Wyatt "Dusty" Chandler enters the stage to perform his songs.
+Dusty feels that his elaborate stage show is overwhelming his music, a suspicion confirmed one night when he omits several bars of a chart-topping hit, "Where the Sidewalk Ends".
+When his fans don't notice, Dusty's performance was cut short.
+Dusty has a conversation with his drummer and best friend, Earl Blackstock.
+Without telling his manager, Lula, he decides to take a walk, but does not say exactly where he is going or for how long.
 Dusty was waiting for his truck, and he hitches a ride.
 After shaving his beard and cutting off his ponytail, Dusty heads for the small farm town where he grew up, visiting his wise old grandmother.
 Later that day, he visits a bar where he and Earl played prior to making it big.

-That evening, Dusty hangs around for some relaxation and discovers Harley Tucker dancing and smiling at Dusty.
+That evening, Buddy Jackson (a member of Dusty's road crew) comes on stage posing as Dusty, and lip-syncing to a recording of Dusty, the band wasn't very happy for Lula for letting Buddy pose as Dusty, rather than cancel the concert.
+Meanwhile, in a down home bar, Dusty hangs around for some relaxation and discovers Harley Tucker dancing and smiling at Dusty.
 Al, Harley's drunk and rugged friend, get into an argument in the parking lot over Dusty, who neither have ever seen or met.
 Dusty, while drunk, comes to assist Harley with Al, who won't stop bothering her.
-Al punches Dusty and he falls to the ground.
+Al punches Dusty, and he falls to the ground.
 Harley brings him home, a reward for defending her honor.
-While Dusty is enjoying his new freedom, his concert in Shreveport was cancelled.
-Meanwhile, Buddy Jackson comes on stage, disguised as Dusty himself, and lip-syncing to a recording of Dusty.
-Covered by lights and smoke, the gimmick works.
+While Dusty is enjoying his new freedom, his concert in Shreveport was canceled.
 Meanwhile, Dusty stays on at the ranch, paying room and board and taking roping lessons, all the while earning the respect of Harley's father, Ernest.
 Ernest confides in Dusty that he is forced to slowly sell pieces of the ranch.
 Harley is determined to save the struggling spread with victory in a Las Vegas rodeo.